 Truth: Early Detection Saves Lives.

 What is early detection?
-Early detection means finding the cancer before it spreads to other parts of the body.
-Unfortunately, breast cancer cannot be completely prevented — but catching it early provides the greatest opportunity for successful treatment and recovery.
+Early detection means finding cancer before it spreads to other parts of the body.
+Unfortunately, breast cancer cannot be prevented entirely — but catching it early on provides the best opportunity for successful treatment and recovery.
 There are three steps you should take to ensure early detection success.

 1. Know your boobs.

-Become familiar with how your breasts normally look and feel.
+Become familiar with how your breasts usually look and feel.
 This will help you identify any changes — you should always discuss these with your healthcare provider.
 If you find a lump, don’t panic!
 Take a deep breath, and schedule an appointment with your doctor.
-According to the NBCF, 8 out of 10 lumps are not cancerous.
+According to the National Breast Cancer Foundation, 8 out of 10 lumps are not cancerous.

 Changes to look for include:

 - a lump or thickening in or near the breast — this could also occur in the underarm area